teachableverse/christmas-maze-gathertown-teachablemachine/README.md

-# christmas-maze-gathertown-teachablemachine
+# Christmas Maze on Gather Town using Teachable Machine

-This verse is a space where you can enjoy the Christmas maze together.
-This space was implemented on the gather town, and control definition is possible with the desired behavior through a teachable machine.
+This verse is a space where you can enjoy the Christmas maze together online on the gather town and  define the your desired behavior using the teachable machine.